ryanallen/words-of-my-perfect-teacher/README.md

 [^130]: *zhib* [means](#means) fine (like flour) and also meticulous, precise.

 [^131]: This means whoever is connected with one in any way, positive, negative, or purely incidental.
 Even a minimal connection with a Bodhisattva, through seeing, hearing, touching, and so on, can bring great benefit and lead to liberation.

+[^132]: See Introduction for a brief description of the main practice.
+"Although all the practices of the main part of the path are not formally described in this book, they are there in [essence](#essence).
+The book is complete because it contains the entire meaning of the path."
+DKR

 [^temp-1]: The <a href="#obscurations">obscurations</a> of <a href="#negative-emotions">negative emotions</a> and <a href="#concept-obscurations">conceptual obscurations</a>. "<a href="#obscurations">Obscurations</a>" <a href="#means">means</a> factors that cover and obscure our <a href="#buddha-nature">Buddha nature</a>.